How Do Prescription Drug DUIs Differ from Alcohol DUI Charges in Utah?

 DUI Defense Lawyer Offering Free Initial Consultations

 If you or a loved one was charged with drugged or drunk driving anywhere in Utah, the time to act is now.
-Salt Lake City criminal defense lawyer Darwin Overson can help.
+West Jordan criminal defense lawyer Darwin Overson can help.
 To schedule a free consultation, call Overson Law at (801) 758-2287 today.